excalidraw/excalidraw/src/packages/excalidraw/README.md

 () => JSX | null
 </pre>

 Optional function that can render custom sidebar.
 This sidebar is the same that the library menu sidebar is using, and can be used for any purposes your app needs.
-The render function is meant to return a `<Sidebar>` instance when your sidebar is open, or `null` when the sidebar is closed.
-When your sidebar is rendered, it takes precedence over the editor's native sidebar(s), and you are responsible to stop rendering your own sidebar when you detect (using `props.onMenuToggle`) that the editor is attempting to open its own sidebar.
+The render function should return a `<Sidebar>` instance.

 The Excalidraw package is exporting the `<Sidebar>` container component that your render function should return.
 It accepts `children` which can be any content you like to render inside.